Home > Winter > Skiing

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-It doesn’t matter whether you’ve been skiing or snowboarding for one season or 10 — you’ve probably encountered some nasty weather.
+Whether you’ve been skiing for one season or ten, you’ve probably encountered some nasty weather.
 That’s why your ski jacket is important: It keeps you warm and happy on the lift and slopes.
 Blustery winds, fat snowflakes, and bone chilling temperatures are all a part of the experience, so you’ll need the right fit to feel comfortable and stylish.

 To that end, not all women’s ski jackets are created equal.
 Beyond the basic protection against gusts, ice crystals, and sun, outer layers have a range of details from a helmet-compatible hood to a powder skirt and spacious pockets.
 Some options are insulated for warmth while others are more waterproof.
 Our top pick is extremely lightweight, sustainable, built for backcountry missions or resort days, and buttery soft: the Patagonia Women’s SnowDrifter Jacket.
 If you’re looking for a more economical choice that’ll serve you most days at the ski area, pick up the Picture Women’s Seen Jacket for nearly $100 less.